Iota-School/nonvisual_data_science/nonvisual_python/sections/magic.md

 x
 ```

-You should hear the number 7 as output.
+You should receive the number 7 as output.

 In fact, you can do this for the output of any cell in your session.
 To assign `y` to the output of the ninth cell in your code, run the following: